-Ladakh, Streets in the clouds
+Ladakh, Streets between the clouds

 Ladakh, the “land of high mountain passes” is frozen for eight months a year and parched for the other four.
-Its rarefied mountain air is reflected in the colored prayer wheels.
+Its rarefied air is reflected in the colored prayer wheels.
 Today a great refuge of Mahayana Buddhism whose head of the most widespread sect is the Dalai Lama.
 The journey requires good physical conditions due to the high altitude of some places included in the itinerary.

 Arrival in Delhi shortly after midnight.
 Meeting with the local guide and transfer to the hotel.

 Breakfast at the hotel.
-Time available for relaxation.
+Free time for relaxation.
 Start of city tours.
 The first settlement in the Delhi area dates back to the 9th century with the mythical city of Indraprashtra, capital of the Pandavas, the Hindu heroes whose deeds are found in the epic poem of the Mahabharata.
 A period of feudalism followed with the rule of the rajaput, aristocratic Muslim warriors.
 Over the centuries seven cities were built which underwent several raids from the surrounding territories.
 Beginning in 1526 Humayun and his skilled successors extended the empire beyond the borders of Delhi giving rise to an attempt to reunify the country.
 The 8th city was built when Emperor Shah Jahan moved the capital from Agra to Delhi.
 The construction of the main monuments of the city is dated back to this period.
-With the arrival of the British Calcutta was chosen as the capital and only in 1911 was the capital brought back to Delhi.
+With the arrival of the British Calcutta was chosen as the capital and in 1911 was the capital brought back to Delhi.
 On 9th February 1931 the English viceroy inaugurated New Delhi on a project by Sir Edwin Lutyens and Herbert Baker.
 The new city included government buildings, the palace housing the National Museum, two churches and most of the residences that are part of the representation area.
 In 1947 Delhi became the capital of Independent India.
 Visit to the new city; the central districts where the government buildings are located as the India Gate, arch erected in memory of the First World War, the Parliament Building, the Qutab Minar, one of the tallest stone towers in India which was started in 1199 by Qutab ud-din and completed by his successors.
 The old city (Shahajahanabad) built by the powerful Mughal emperor Shah Jahan was once surrounded by a red sandstone wall with fourteen access doors.
 Fascinating and picturesque maze of narrow streets it is divided into two parts by the Via dell'Argento, a colorful and lively succession of shops and bazaars.
 In the same area you can visit the Jama Masjid, one of the largest mosques in the world built in 1650.
 It has a more severe structure than the civilian buildings wanted by the emperor.
 Along the way you pass in front of the Mahatma di Mahatma (great soul in Sanskrit) Gandhi, so called by the great poet Tagore and the Red Fort.
 In the late afternoon, if the weather permits, visit a Sikh temple.
 Dinner and overnight stay.

 Welcome dinner in a local restaurant.
 Overnight stay.